The most beloved snacks, bunsik

 Hotteok are chewy pancakes, usually stuffed with various combinations of sugar and walnuts or pine nuts.
 A popular street food mostly found in winter, some hotteok are stuffed with vegetables or cheese instead.
 The dough can come in a unique green color by adding green tea or corn powder..

 Jwipo is made of thread-sail filefish that is flattened out and dipped in a sauce then dried.
-Jwipo and dried squid are usually roasted over a fire before consumption to boost their sweet and savory flavors.
+Jwipo and dried squid are usually roasted over a fire before consumption to boost their chewy texture and sweet and savory flavors.

 Kkochi refers to cooking skewers of meat.
 The most common kkochi is dak kkochi, or chicken skewers.
 Small pieces of chicken and vegetables are skewered, coated in sauce, and then grilled.
 Sausages, fish cakes and tteokgalbi (grilled short rib patties) are also often skewered, adding fun to choosing your own favorite kkochi.